Published date: February 8, 2025

 Experience of the stay

-This hotel is a bit beyond my usual budget, so normally I might not have chosen it.
+This hotel is a bit more than my usual budget, so I might not have chosen it otherwise.

-However, for this stay booked through HafH, there was a limited-time offer that included free drinks, available anytime.
+However, this time, I booked through HafH, which had a limited-time offer that included free drinks, with no time restrictions.

-Besides soft drinks, they also had a variety of alcoholic beverages including sake, wine, and beer available for unlimited consumption.
+In addition to soft drinks, various types of alcohol, including sake, wine, and beer, were available for unlimited drinking.

-The drinks after soaking in the hot springs are the best, unlike the all-you-can-drink at izakayas.
+Unlike all-you-can-drink at an izakaya, having drinks after soaking in the hot springs at the hotel is the best.

-The room had an open-air bath with natural hot spring water flowing, and there was also an open-air bath in the large public bath, plus a fireplace in the lobby...
-I felt completely relaxed and my worries just melted away.
+The room had an outdoor onsen with free-flowing hot spring water, and there was also an outdoor bath in the large public bath area, with a fireplace in the lobby… It was so relaxing that my fatigue and worries just disappeared.

-It’s not just that the drinks are unlimited; it’s the pleasant service from the staff, the cleanliness of the facilities, and the relaxed atmosphere in Hakone that’s not crowded—all adding up to a perfect score of 100.
+It's not just the unlimited drinks that make it great; the pleasant attitude of the staff, the cleanliness of the facilities, and the relaxed atmosphere of Hakone, which isn’t crowded—everything combined gives it a perfect score of 100.

-I’d love to go back just the two of us, but I also want to take some friends and families and gather around the fireplace for a chat.
+We want to go again just the two of us, but I also want to go with several families or friends and chat around the fireplace.

-I brought tire chains just in case before it snowed and ended up not needing them, but I heard it snowed the next day.
+I brought tire chains in case it snowed before heading out, but I returned without needing them; however, it snowed the next day.

 Experiences during the trip

-We stayed here for a retreat, so we didn't do typical sightseeing—just stopped by a few places we wanted to visit on our way back.
+We stayed here for a retreat, so we didn't tour much; we just stopped by any store we wanted to visit on the way back.

-We went straight to the hotel, dropped off our luggage, and then had some kamameshi at a nearby restaurant.
+We headed straight to the hotel, dropped off our luggage, and then had kamameshi at a nearby restaurant.

-They even had a space for people with dogs to rest.
+There was also a space for those with dogs to rest.

-There was a soba restaurant of the same chain across the street, which I hope to check out next time.
+Across the street, there was a soba restaurant from the same chain, so I want to check it out next time.

-There's a convenience store nearby that you can reach quickly by car from the hotel.
+There’s a convenience store you can get to by car from the hotel in no time.

-I saw some photos and they looked quite impressive.
+At the sweet shop, I was shown some photos, and they were quite impressive.

-I took a break in a stylish café, enjoying some coffee and a hot dog.
+We took a break at a stylish cafe where I had coffee and a hot dog.

-When we casually stopped by Ishigaki Mountain, we found a popular bakery and dessert shop, so we took another break and leisurely made our way to our next accommodation.
+When we randomly stopped at Ishigakiyama, we found a popular bakery and sweets shop, so we took another break and headed to our next accommodating site leisurely.Get Extra Bonus Coins!
+Sign up with this user's referral code now!